pytest-dev/pytest-bdd/README.rst

     import re
     from pytest_bdd import scenario, given, when, then

-    test_arguments = scenario('arguments.feature', 'Arguments for given, when, thens',)
+    test_arguments = scenario('arguments.feature', 'Arguments for given, when, thens')

     @given(re.compile('there are (?P<start>\d+) cucumbers'))
     def start_cucumbers(start):